MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/connected-accounts/connected-accounts.md

 # Connected account cmdlets for Exchange Online PowerShell

+## Description

-Welcome to the home of connected account cmdlets for Exchange Online PowerShell.
+Welcome to the home of connected account cmdlets for Exchange Online PowerShell.## Placeholder

+## Placeholder